KnowageLabs/Knowage-Documentation/functionalities-guide/analytical-document/index.rst

     Detail panel of Knowage analytical document.

 In order to create a new document you need to click on the red plus button in the top right corner of the **Document Development** page.
-The different types of documents that you can create are: **Geo-Referenced Analysis**, **Cockpit** and **Generic Document**.
+The different types of documents that you can create are: **Cockpit** and **Generic Document**.
 Please note that not all of them are available in all Knowage products.

 To create a new generic document click the above-mentioned button and select **Generic Document**.
 You will be shown a window like the one in figure above but with empty fields, in order to allow you to define the document details.